To browse the 2014-2016 Catalogue online as a PDF, click here.

 The Handbook of Community Standards: a full listing of institutional policies—academic, social, and residential.
 Available online and from the Deans Offices.
 Published annually.

-The Hobart and William Smith Colleges Website: the Colleges’ presence on the World Wide Web, with a variety of information about the Colleges and their programs, particularly upcoming activities and events, and links to departments, programs, students, and faculty.
+The Hobart and William Smith Colleges website: the Colleges' online presence, with a variety of information about the Colleges and their programs, particularly upcoming activities and events, and links to departments, programs, students, and faculty.
 Updated regularly.

 Crime Statistics: The HWS Advisory Committee on Campus Safety will provide upon request all campus crime statistics as reported to the United States Department of Education.
 To access this information, click here or, contact Martin Corbett, Director of Campus Safety at 315-781-3000.
 Additionally, the United States Department of Education's web site for campus crime statistics is located here.

-The information in this Catalogue is accurate as of the date of publication (October 2012) but this information is constantly being updated.
-For the most up-to-date information available, view the online Catalogue.
+The information in this Catalogue is accurate as of the date of publication (September 2016) but this information is constantly being updated.
 The Colleges reserve the right to make additional changes at any time, with or without prior notice, including, but not limited to, changes in rates and fees, deadlines, program offerings, course offerings, and course and program descriptions and requirements.